 One of the world’s leading rural leadership courses is celebrating the conclusion of another successful year.

-The Challenge of Rural Leadership course, now in its 23rd year, has been lauded by delegates and organisers.
+The Challenge of Rural Leadership course, now in its 24th year, was lauded by delegates and organisers.

 They have returned to their businesses with new found confidence and skills to enable them to thrive in an ever-changing agricultural industry, according to Director of RBS, Richard Soffe.

-“It was great to work with another outstanding group of international, high potential managers on the Challenge of Rural Leadership this year, as well as using Quicke’s Traditional Cheese as a local case study,” he explained.
+“It was great to work with another outstanding group of international, high potential managers on the Challenge of Rural Leadership this year, as well as using WH Bond as a local case study,” he explained.

-The Worshipful Company of Farmers chair of education Karen Mercer, along with the Master Rosie Carne and other members of the company, joined the course for several sessions.
+The Worshipful Company of Farmers chair of education Richard Davies, along with the Master David Bolton and other members of the company, joined the course for several sessions.
 Everyone was impressed with the beautiful Dartington Hall, and the enthusiasm of the delegates.

-Two Nuffield scholars from Australia were in attendance, along with the Chief Environment Advisor for the NFU, and the Sainsbury’s Agricultural manager for Beef & Veal.
+Two Nuffield scholars from Australia were in attendance, along with the Head of Arable for AHDB, and the Agriculture Consultant for McDonald’s Restaurants Ltd.

-The first week of the course formed a case study which focused on a local business.
-The delegates visited early in the week and had an overview of every process which currently makes the business work.
+The first week of the course formed a case study that focused on a local business.
+The delegates had an overview of every process that currently makes the business work.

-During the second week the focus turns to the individual.
+During the second week, the focus turned to the individual.
 There were sessions on psychometrics, the media, time-management and how to present yourself under scrutiny.
 There were also a large range of guest speakers, all of whom brought a unique perspective on their own paths to leadership.

-Richard said he was “greatly looking forward to the 24th Worshipful Company of Farmers’ Challenge of Rural Leadership”.
+Richard said he was greatly looking forward to the 25th Worshipful Company of Farmers’ Challenge of Rural Leadership.

-“The application process has just reopened on the Rural Business School website.”
+“The application process has just reopened on the Rural Business School website,” he added.

 For more information visit ruralbusinessschool.ac.uk or call 0845 458 7485.